 Useful tools such as hospital grade trauma shears and splinter probes are included, as are more advanced tools like the tourniquet (for which we would emphasize the need for higher level training).
-A non-woven triangular bandage is present, similar to the TripWorthy bandage, but unlike that one this resisted tearing and held up to rigorous use.
+A non-woven triangular bandage is present.
+It proved to be quality too, resisting tearing and holding up to rigorous use.

-The Surviveware kit was the highest scoring product in this category.
+The Surviveware kit is a top product concerning usefulness as well.
 High marks were earned with a good ratio of everyday supplies like wound closure strips and alcohol swabs to more specialized items like pressure bandages and a space blanket.

-Including over 40 wound closure strips of varying sizes as well as gauze pads and a large abdominal pad, the Surviveware kit is poised to tackle small to moderate sized wounds.
-We really liked the large roll of 25mm width hypoallergenic tape, which is wide enough to adequately tape an ankle.
-There is no information booklet included in this kit on how to administer first aid like the AMK Adventure 2.0 comes with, but the handy removable CPR pouch does have a durable step-by-step CPR guide attached.
+Including over 40 wound closure strips of varying sizes as well as gauze pads and a large abdominal pad, the Surviveware kit is poised to tackle small to moderate-sized wounds.
+We liked the large roll of 25mm width hypoallergenic tape, which is wide enough to adequately tape an ankle.
+There is no information booklet included in this kit on how to administer first aid like other kits include, but the handy removable CPR pouch does have a durable step-by-step CPR guide attached.
 We really like this small CPR kit and it is easy to put on a keychain and take with you on a dog walk or short hike since you never know when you might need to administer CPR.

-Topping the charts with a score of 9, the Surviveware kit was without a doubt the burliest and most durable of all the kits we tested.
-With a high denier nylon case and large zippers, you won't likely find yourself performing any first aid kit on the kit itself.
+The Surviveware holds its own regarding burliness and durability.
+With a high denier nylon case and large zippers, you won't likely find yourself performing any first aid on the kit itself.

-The Surviveware Small first aid kit again scored high in this category, leading the pack as the most versatile kit we tested.
+The Surviveware Small first aid kit again scored high in this category for its versatility.
 With a wide range of supplies and implements, you should feel prepared to administer first aid to a range of situations.

 One of the first things you will notice about the Surviveware kit is that it is very organized and streamlined.
 No bells and whistles like rain ponchos are included, just what might be needed in most common first aid kit uses.
-The fact that unnecessary items are omitted allows the space for higher quality tools and a good, useful CPR kit that is removable and able to be put on a keychain for short jaunts.
-We would have liked to see an included instructional manual of some kind, beyond just the quick step by step CPR process, as some of the items, like the tourniquet (which makes this product as versatile as it is) are only recommended for people with advanced training to not misuse them.
+The fact that unnecessary items are omitted allows the space for higher quality tools and a good, useful CPR kit.
+We would have liked to see an included instructional manual of some kind, beyond just the quick step by step CPR process, as some of the items, like the tourniquet (which makes this product as versatile as it is), are only recommended for people with advanced training to not misuse them.
 We also missed seeing any cotton swabs or antibiotic ointments — there are antiseptic towelettes and gauze swabs, though the application is messier and less precise.

 Weighing 13.6 ounces, the Surviveware first aid kit is surprisingly light for how robust the kit is and how many useful items are included.
-While not the lightest in the group, it scored very well in the weight category since it is quite light for a group sized kit.
+While not the most lightweight model tested, it scored very well in the weight category since it is quite light for a group-sized kit.

 For shorter trips, solo trips, or small groups, the weight may be worth carrying if you are going to be quite far from definitive care.
-However, we would probably tend towards a lighter kit, such as the Top Pick Award winning Adventure Medical Kits Ultralight/Watertight .7, that while not nearly as versatile or durable, is almost half of the weight and size.
+However, we lean toward a lighter kit for most day hikes and short solo trips.

 The Surviveware Small first aid kit is an excellent stand-alone kit that includes enough supplies to cover a small group for several days.
 For those seeking a kit for a longer trip, it includes enough quality implements that it would be easy to add extra gloves, dressings, and medications to make this a kit capable of handling a week or more in the wilderness.
 It has a low weight when compared to its high level of usefulness, and would recommend it to anyone looking for a first aid kit for the car, RV, boat, bike or backpack.